-As a follow-on we are offering monthly training seminars on various CERT topics – CERT trained or not.
+As restrictions are lifted we will continue offering monthly training seminars on various CERT topics – CERT trained or not.
 They will typically last an hour starting promptly at the given time and ending 60 minutes later unless otherwise planned.

 These seminars are free of charge and open to the public, please join us!